gtkfi/ArcSDM/README.md

 ### Python files <br>

+#### Logistic Regression (logisticregression.py)	12.6.2020<br>
+Logistic Regression does not work in ArcGIS Pro when using the File System as a workspace because gp.JoinField_management does not produce the correct values for Temp_Raster and therefore gp.Combine crashes.
+For some materials, performance does not crash, but the result is incorrect. <br>

+#### Grand Wofe (grand_wofe_lr.py)	12.6.2020<br>
+1. 1.
+Logistic Regression does not work in ArcGIS Pro when using the File System as a workspace because gp.JoinField_management does not produce the correct values for Temp_Raster and therefore gp.Combine crashes.
+For some materials, performance does not crash, but the result is incorrect.<br>
+2. Grand Wofe Name cannot be longer than 7 characters because it is used as part of the result raster name which cannot be longer than 13 characters.<br>
+3. The coordinate system of the input raster must be the same as that of the Training points Layer.<br>
+4. Weights table name prefix was formed incorrectly<br>
+5. Obsolete attributes sys.exc_type and sys.exc_value replaced by sys.exc_info ()<br>

 #### Calculate Weights (calculateweights.py) 9.6.2020<br>
 1. Obsolete attributes sys.exc_type and sys.exc_value replaced by sys.exc_info ()<br>
 2. If the pixel type of the Evidence Raster (Input Raster) is NOT an integer, the raster name is displayed and execution is aborted on error.<br>